cstickel/node-js-source-maps-performance-test/README.md

 to see the differences in performance.

 Artillery is set to do 20 req/sec for 1 minute.
-This should show the effect, however for really fast machines the `arrivalRate` of the load phase in `artillery.yaml` could be slightly improved.
+This should show the effect, however for really fast machines the `arrivalRate` of the load phase in `artillery.yaml` could be slightly increased.